ergoplatform/awesome-ergo/pages/devs.md

 > [ErgoScript, a Cryptocurrency Scripting Language Supporting Noninteractive Zero-Knowledge Proofs](https://ergoplatform.org/docs/ErgoScript.pdf)

 Learn [Ergoscript by reading example smart contracts](https://github.com/ergoplatform/ergoscript-by-example) powered by the Ergo Playground.
-Each contract example includes a `Ergo Playground` link which allows you to instantly edit and run the smart contract code inside of your browser.
+Each contract example includes a link which allows you to instantly edit and run the smart contract code inside of your browser.

 If you ever need clarity about how specific types/functions/operators in ErgoScript work, please reference the [ErgoScript Language Description](https://github.com/ScorexFoundation/sigmastate-interpreter/blob/develop/docs/LangSpec.md).
 For an overarching summary, please reference this [video](https://www.youtube.com/watch?v=8l2v1asHgyA)